Choose another writer in this calendar:

 Because of his radical thoughts several of Diderot's books were confiscated and came out posthumously.
 Supplement au Voyage de Bougainville, in which he indicted slavery and colonialism, was not published until 1796.
 An old Tahitian man tells the protagonist, who is leaving the island: "We are a free people; and now you have planted in our country the title deeds of our future slavery.
 You are neither god nor demon; who are you, then, to make slaves?
 Orou!
 You understand the language of these men, tell us all, as you have told me, what they have written on this sheet of metal: 'This country is ours.'
 This country yours?
 And why?
 Because you have walked thereon?
 If a Tahitian landed one day on your shores, and scratched on one of your rocks or on the bark of your trees: 'This country belongs to the people of Tahiti' – what would you think?" (from Supplement to Bougainville's Voyage)

 In 1765 Diderot sold his library to Catherine II of Russia to

 increase her daughter's dowry.
 The Empress gave him money to improve

 the collections and for other similar services.
 During 1773 and 1774

 Diderot made a long and difficult journey to St. Petersburg to thank

+The visit ended in March 1774.
 Before leaving for Russia he started to write Jacques le fataliste et son maître (1771-73).

 Diderot's humorous, freewheeling story of Fate and individual choice, showed the influence of Cervantes, Laurence Sterne's Tristram Shandy, and Voltaire's Candide.